BionicHusky/cyberapp/docs/index.md

     Moving the mouse will reset the position of the cursor in the code matrix, which will make CPAH input an invalid solution.

+!!! note
+    If you are running Cyberpunk as an administrator, you will also need to run CPAH as an administrator, otherwise autohacking will not work.

 ### Configuration

 CPAH can be configured to be more friendly for single monitor users, and for those running